-The standard regulation system supplied with the CM Series Compressors is designed to provide capacity control for the compressor only.
+The standard regulation system supplied with Portable Power Compressor Module units is designed to provide capacity control for the compressor only.
 Variable speed control of a driver engine is possible with additional equipment.
-Consult Doosan Infracore Portable Power for technical assistance for these applications.
-The adjustment and operation of the standard system is described in the Operating Instructions Section.
+Consult Portable Power Aftermarket Department for technical assistance for these applications.

+The adjustment and operation of the standard regulation system is described in the operating instructions.